Kawakawa tea: my favourite digestive tonic

 As a digestive tonic, it helps ease gastric distress and indigestion due to over eating, reduces spasms in the gut, and helps dispel wind.
-It also has anti-inflammatory and analgesic properties, and contains compounds that are both antimicrobial and antiparasitic.
+It also has anti-inflammatory and analgesic properties, and contains compounds that are both antimicrobial and anti-parasitic.

 Whenever I drink it as a tea, I can feel this comforting warmth spread from my stomach throughout my digestive tract.
 Depending on the strength of the brew, this can last for a good hour or so.

 I was taught to make a small offering to the plant before harvesting, and never take more than you need.
 The leaves with the most holes in them are said to be the strongest therapeutically.

-To prepare a herbal infusion, you simply add a good handful of freshly picked leaves to a pot of water, and let simmer for up to fifteen minutes, discarding the leaves before serving.
+To prepare an herbal infusion, you simply add a good handful of freshly picked leaves to a pot of water, and let simmer for up to fifteen minutes, discarding the leaves before serving.

 I used to use honey liberally in my desserts, but after taking a beekeeping course, and learning the real story behind commercial honey, I feel more comfortable using it medicinally in small amounts, consuming it with the deepest of gratitude.